GameFoundry/bsf/Documentation/Manuals/Native/User/advancedTextures.md

-Creating textures				{#advancedTextures}
+Advanced textures				{#advancedTextures}
 ===============

-In this manual we'll learn how to create textures manually, modify their contents and even read-back texture data.
+In this manual we'll learn how to create textures manually, modify their contents and even read-back texture data that was written on the GPU.

 # Creating textures
-To create a texture call @ref bs::Texture::create "Texture::create".
+To create a texture call @ref bs::Texture::create "Texture::create()".
 You'll need to populate the @ref bs::TEXTURE_DESC "TEXTURE_DESC" structure and pass it as a parameter.
 The structure requires you to populate these properties at minimum:
  - @ref bs::TEXTURE_DESC::type "TEXTURE_DESC::type" - Allows you to choose between 1D/2D/3D or cube-map textures using the @ref bs::TextureType "TextureType" enum
  - @ref bs::TEXTURE_DESC::format "TEXTURE_DESC::format" - Allows you to choose a format for each individual pixel in the texture, using the @ref bs::PixelFormat "PixelFormat" enum
  - @ref bs::TEXTURE_DESC::width "TEXTURE_DESC::width" - Width of the texture, in pixels